 The Bullies beat the Bruins in six games to capture the Stanley Cup in 1974, and nobody was a bigger force than Parent, who won the Conn Smythe Trophy as playoff MVP and the Vezina Trophy as the NHL's top goaltender, with a League-leading 12 shutouts and the microscopic 1.89 GAA.
 The Flyers repeated as champions in 1975, defeating the Buffalo Sabres, Parent reprising his heroics by winning the Conn Smythe and Vezina.

 Video: 1974 Cup Final, Gm6: Flyers beat Bruins for first Cup

 "Bernie, Bernie" became the favorite chant in Philadelphia, and "Only the Lord saves more than Bernie Parent" became the favorite bumper sticker.
 A persistent back problem severely curtailed Parent's season in 1975-76, and though the infamous Bullies were not the force they had been, Parent returned to top form in 1977-78, when the Flyers hired a goaltending coach named Jacques Plante.

 Was it a coincidence that Parent went 29-6-13 that season, with a League-best seven shutouts?

 Six weeks before he would turn 34, Parent was still an elite goaltender when the Flyers and New York Rangers played a game in the Spectrum on Feb.
 17, 1979.
 Phil Esposito of the Rangers fired a shot wide of the net in the first period.
 Rangers left wing Don Maloney crashed the net as Jimmy Watson, a Flyers defenseman, tried to muscle him away.
-In the ensuing scrum, Watson's stick accidentally found the right eyehole of Parent's mask, the goaltender temporarily blinded.
-His vision returned, but was never the same.
+In the ensuing scrum, Watson's stick accidentally found the right eyehole of Parent's mask, and the goaltender was temporarily blinded.
+His vision returned but was never the same.

 Bernie Parent never played another game.